mrinmoy32/OOP_with_Python/README.md

 savings_account = SavingsAccount("123456", 1000, 5)
 savings_account.calculate_interest()  # Output: Calculated interest: $65.0
 ```
+### Below mentioned concepts are not fundamental OOP principles but are design principles related to how classes can relate to one another

 ## Composition
 Composition is a design principle in which one class is composed of one or more objects from other classes, meaning that the composed class has objects of other classes as attributes.